 The COVID-19 pandemic has undoubtedly changed our society’s perspective on which businesses and services are essential.
 As a result, players within the energy industry are now re-evaluating what or who else needs energy resiliency.

 Fortunately, advances in microgrid technology and accessibility to business models have made it so that companies of all sizes can benefit from a self-contained electrical network.
 In this post, I explain why and how your facility can ensure stress-free reliable energy with a microgrid.

 In 2012, severe weather caused widespread power outages throughout Montgomery County in Maryland, leaving over 250,000 residents without power for days.
 During the fall of 2019, Pacific Gas and Electric shut off the power to over a million California residents to prevent the spread of wildfires.
-And, as I write this, the state is preparing for another round of rolling blackouts, in part due to a tremendous heatwave.
+And, as I write this, Texas is experiencing unprecedented weather-related outages and rolling blackouts due to record-breaking low temperatures.

 Weather is getting more severe, and our grid continues to age.
 For most businesses, it’s not a question of “if” an energy disruption will occur, but “when.”
 This is where microgrids come into play.

 Microgrids are self-contained electrical networks that allow you to generate your own electricity on-site and use that energy when you need it.
 A microgrid system can either directly connect to the utility grid, store excess energy in battery energy storage systems, or “island” to distribute energy locally.

 Let’s say the grid powering your facility goes down.
 In this case, you can use intelligent controls from your system to automatically switch your energy source from the utility grid to the on-site microgrid.

 To get a better understanding of how microgrids work, check out this video.